 Our Genomic Prediction webcast in December discussed using Bayes-C pi and Genomic Best Linear Unbiased Predictors (GBLUP) to predict phenotypic traits from genotypes in order to identify the plants or animals with the best breeding potential for desirable traits.
 The webcast generated a lot of good questions as our webcasts generally do.
 I decided to begin to share these Q&A… Read more »

 Genotype imputation is a statistical technique for estimating sample genotypes at loci that were not directly assayed by sequencing or microarray experiments.
 There are several reasons why you might want to use imputation in a research study.
-For example: Improve call rates in GWAS by imputing sporadic missing genotypes Harmonize the data content from different GWAS genotyping platforms so that… Read more »
+For example: These are all important applications for imputation technology and can make significant contributions to a successful study.
+There is also a… Read more »

 In 1914 the German cytologist Theodor Boveri coined the phrase “Cancer is a disease of the genome”.
 At this time his ideas were equally revolutionary as they were highly contested.
 Fast forward.
 More than hundred years later, Next-Generation Sequencing effectively permits a highly sensitive analysis of cancer cells.
 It can help us to understand mutations associated with cancer development and… Read more »